 The goal is intensive support to enable patients and their families to return to stable and routine home care.
 This in-home care is typically provided by licensed nurses in close communication with a doctor and family members.
 Hospice aide or homemaking services can supplement nursing care.

 If a patient has medical needs that cannot be managed at home, the hospice benefit includes round-the-clock care at a hospital or inpatient hospice facility.
-Patients can remain as long as as required to control their symptoms.
+Patients can remain as long as required to control their symptoms.
 Medicare covers the cost of transporting patients.